Terradue/doc-tep-geohazards-arch/source/enterprise/scope.rst

 With the scope of the system, we describe the Platform expected behaviour, i.e., the way it is supposed to work and interact with its environment in the TEP context.

-The targeted operational processes are:
+The targeted operational roles are:

 * Data access
 * Processor integration